• Home

 Previous work has identified a wide range of morphological, syntactic, and semantics variation in how predication is expressed across Bantu languages.

 • Morphological variation in predication strategies.
-In on-going work, we have been looking at how the languages of JD realize the various types of predicational sentences.
+In on-going work, we have been looking at how Eastern Bantu languages realize the various types of non-verbal predicational sentences.

 • Gluckman, John, Stephanie Born, Aron Finholt, Jack Foster, and Lucy Ann Whittington.
 In prep.
 Nonverbal Predication in Kihavu (JD53).